Geography & Environment

 Over time Professor Chant's work has branched into men and masculinities in relation to the family and to Gender and Development (GAD), and into gender, youth and livelihoods in sub-Saharan Africa (The Gambia and Ghana) with Professor Gareth A Jones.
 In the period 2003-2006 she benefited from a three year Major Research Fellowship from the Leverhulme Trust.
 This enabled her to undertake comparative research on inter-generational and household dimensions of the 'feminisation of poverty' in The Gambia, Philippines and Costa Rica.
 The principal output of the project was Gender, Generation and Poverty: Exploring the 'Feminisation of Poverty' in Africa, Asia and Latin America, published by Edward Elgar in June 2007.
 Information on Gender ,Generation and Poverty (flyer and ordering details on publications page).

-(although carrying a copyright date of 2015) is a four-volume Major Works on Gender, Poverty and Development under the auspices of
+Published in 2015 is a four-volume Major Works on Gender, Poverty and Development under the auspices of

 Routledge's Critical Concepts in Development Studies series, which Sylvia